AgenaRisk/api-py/README.md

 example_model.import_data(filename="./example_data.json")
 ```

 This will look up the ids of all the datasets in the .json input, create new datasets in the model for those whose id does not already exist in the model.
 If the id of any dataset in the input file already exists in the model, that dataset will be updated with the information from the input file.
 The observations for all the datasets will be imported to the model.
+If the .json file contains results for any dataset, the results are imported too.

 ## 9.2 Exporting Data to a .csv File